frank ocean collaborator vegyn just reworked 'bad and boujee,' and it’s better than the original

 Sort of.
 I'm currently flipping between both coasts and living the Airbnb life.
 Honestly, trying to return home whenever possible though.

 We heard you met Frank in Plastic People (RIP)?
-Tell us about your favourite night there?
+Tell us about your favorite night there?

 Roof Access is one of my closest homies.
 Getting to do blonded together has been a dream come true!
 He's without a doubt put me on to more music (and film) than any other singular entity.
-Usually if he doesn't like something that I do -- I have to second guess myself haha.
-Not only that but he's been a true friend to me ever since we met.
-You should check out his other radio show The Colour Purple on Balamii radio with our friend Stephane.
+Usually if he doesn't like something that I do I have to second guess myself, haha.
+Not only that, but he's been a true friend to me ever since we met.
+You should check out his other radio show The Color Purple on Balamii radio with our friend Stephane.
 It's tight!

 What do you know now that you wish you had known when you started out making music?

 If you're just starting to make music don't be afraid to go through the clichés.
 Get it out of your system.
 There's no wrong way to make music!
 When I started making tunes I had no fucking clue what I was doing and I still don't!
 Just practice and make music as often as you can.
 Also remember to enjoy yourself.
 Sometimes you'll have to knuckle down and maybe figure something out.
 Ultimately, what's the point though if you're not having fun?

 Tell us about PLZ Make It Ruins and what we can expect from it moving forwards.

 PLZ Make It Ruins was started as a conduit for me and the homies to release our music on.
 It initially focused on electronic material.
 However this year we're looking to broaden the spectrum of what falls under the PLZ umbrella.
 We've got a few exciting releases from some more unheard-of talent due for the rest of the year, including some Memphis rap re-releases that are some of my favorite records from that period.